jthunt12/Daily_Check/readme.md

 # Daily_Check -- SSL Certificate Audit Playbook

-Daily_Check is a playbook that preforms a handshake with a list of URL's through specified ports.
-An email is then sent out to all recipients informing them of a certificates expiration date and how many days are remaining till expiration.
+Cert_Check is a playbook that performs a handshake with a list of URLs through specified ports.

 # community.crypto